Le centre d'écriture est disponible en anglais seulement.

 Our goal is to help students develop their writing talents in a friendly and collaborative environment.
-Our mandate is to work with students who are enrolled in courses offered by either the English Department, le Département Français, or the School of Translation and Interpretation.
+Our mandate is to work with students who are enrolled in courses offered by the English Department.

 ENG students: We are equipped to help students whose first language is English.
-ESL students can seek help from the Official Languages and Bilingualism Institute (OLBI) by contacting the Julien Couture Resource Centre at MHN 02.
+ESL students can seek help from the Official Languages and Bilingualism Institute (OLBI) by contacting the Julien Couture Resource Centre.

 Our staff is composed of uOttawa graduate students with a great deal of experience tutoring and teaching.
 We provide our expertise in combination with digital resources like grammar software and online dictionaries and databases.

 To make an appointment with a tutor, please click here (https://english.uottawa.ca/tutoring/) to check our schedules.
-We also accept walk-ins whenever possible, although spaces are limited and may be subject to technical delays.
+We accept drop-ins whenever possible, although spaces are limited and may be subject to technical delays.
 Students may book a maximum of two half-hour blocks per day, and a maximum of three hours per week.

-Please come prepared with a good understanding of what it is you need to work on.
+Please come prepared with a good understanding of your assignment and your professor's expectations.
 For example:

 - Grammar and Style